ampproject/amphtml/extensions/amp-story/amp-story-page-outlink.md

 ## Usage

-Story page outlinks allow you to provide additional content in the form of a link on specific pages.
-This content can be revealed by users through a "swipe up" gesture, or a tap on bottom of the page.
-A UI button guiding the viewer to open the attachment will appear at the bottom of every page with a `amp-story-page-outlink` element.
+`amp-story-page-outlink` provide a UI for a one-tap outlink experience.
+The outlink can be opened by users through a "swipe up" gesture, or a tap on the call to action element.
+A UI button prompting the viewer to open the attachment will appear at the bottom of every page with a `amp-story-page-outlink` element.
+It must have the `layout="nodisplay"` attribute.

-`amp-story-page-outlink` elements accept a single `a` element child.
+`amp-story-page-outlink` requires a single `a` element child.

 <amp-img alt="AMP Story page attachment" layout="fixed" src="https://github.com/ampproject/amphtml/raw/main/extensions/amp-story/img/amp-story-page-outlink.gif" width="240" height="480">
   <noscript>